po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/22-Stu_for-of/README.md

 ## 💡 Hints

-What part of the object is essential in setting up the iteration of a `for...of` loop?
+What is the iterable we will use in our `for...of` loop?

 How can we use the provided `outputCyanText()` method to console log text in a specific color?